noudess/docs-main/Lua-Entity-List.md

 Void SignalAllClients(Integer signal);
 ```

-Mob_List, Client_List, NPC_List, Corpse_List, Object_List and Doors_List are Lua tables that have an entries field that is a table that contains the entity list of all those types.
+Mob_List, Client_List, NPC_List, Corpse_List, Object_List, Doors_List and Spawn_List are Lua tables that have an entries field that is a table that contains the entity list of all those types.